 Limit or avoid:

 Depending on your calorie needs, your dietitian may recommend high-calorie deserts.
 Pies, cookies, sherbet, and cakes are good choices (but limit dairy-based desserts and those made with chocolate, nuts, and bananas).
-If you are a diabetic, discuss low carbohydrate dessert choices with your dietitian.
+If you have diabetes, discuss low carbohydrate dessert choices with your dietitian.

 Cranberry Juice, 4 ounces

 Eggs (2) or ½-cup egg substitute